 As the last step in installing What's Best!, Excel® will open and you will find a new toolbar (What's Best!) and menu (WB!) specific to the What's Best! program.
 These are discussed in the The What's Best!
 Environment: Menu and Toolbar section.
-If you do not find the WB! menu present, please go to Tools | Add-ins and check the 'What's Best!' entry or try reinstalling What's Best!.
+If you do not find the WB! menu present, please go to Tools Add-ins and check the 'What's Best!' entry or try reinstalling What's Best!.

 You may be prompted for a license key the first time the software runs.
-You will find your What's Best! license key enclosed with your CD.
-Please enter the license key exactly as it appears, including all hyphens.
-If you have requested and received a license key via e-mail, you may copy-and-paste it directly into the space provided (Ctrl-C to copy, Ctrl-V to paste).
+Please copy-and-paste the license key received via email directly into the space provided (Ctrl-C to copy, Ctrl-V to paste).